conjuga/conjuga/_posts/2025/03/28/2025-03-28-parler_conditional_present.md

 ---

-Improve your French language skills with our [French Conjugation App]({{site.appStore.url}}).
+Improve your French language skills with our [Conjuga]({{site.appStore.url}}).
 It offers more verb practices and helps enhance your understanding of French grammar.

 Stay connected for more French verb conjugations and boost your language learning journey!